 Where do silverfish generally congregate inside homes?

-Silverfish are able to thrive in most climates, but they prefer to stay inside dark, damp areas, such as basements, attics, kitchens and bathrooms.
+Silverfish can thrive in most climates, but they prefer to stay inside dark, damp areas, such as basements, attics, kitchens, and bathrooms.
 Sometimes silverfish are found inside sealed food packages.
-Since they are especially attracted to paper, and to damp clothing, they are also found in areas where there is a lot of stored paper, as well as laundry rooms or anywhere else where damp fabrics are present.
+Since they are especially attracted to paper and damp clothing, they are also found in areas where there is a lot of stored paper, laundry rooms, or anywhere else where damp fabrics are present.
 Outside homes, they can be found inside stored boxes in garages or sheds.

 How do silverfish reproduce?

-Interestingly, silverfish actually perform love dances prior to mating.
-A male silverfish will then lay what's called spermatophores, which are taken into the ovipositor of a female silverfish.
+Interestingly, silverfish actually perform love dances before mating.
+A male silverfish will then lay spermatophores, which are taken into the ovipositor of a female silverfish.
 Depending on the species, the egg numbers and habits vary.
-Some species of silverfish only lay a few eggs a day, whereas other species can lay clusters of up to 20 eggs.
+Some species of silverfish only lay a few eggs a day, whereas others can lay clusters of up to 20 eggs.

 Where do silverfish come from?

-If you are seeing silverfish inside your house, it is likely that they originated from the soil around your home.
-When things dry out, outside, silverfish look for a more humid environment.
-And, if you have gaps and cracks in your foundation or walls, silverfish will have no problem squeezing their way inside.
+If you see silverfish inside your house, they likely originated from the soil around your home.
+When things dry out outside, silverfish look for a more humid environment, and if you have gaps and cracks in your foundation or walls, silverfish will have no problem squeezing their way inside.

 But dry weather isn't the only kind of weather that can drive these insects inside.
 Weather that is too wet will do the same thing.
-As the water table rises, silverfish come to the surface to avoid drowning, and may find ways into your home.
-If you are seeing a large number of silverfish, this could mean that you have water damage, and areas that are giving easy access to these moisture-loving pests.
+As the water table rises, silverfish come to the surface to avoid drowning and may find ways into your home.
+If you see many silverfish, this could mean that you have water damage and areas that give easy access to these moisture-loving pests.